 The core of a nation is reflected by its tea lore.
 This is particularly true in the case of China, where the country’s practical yet spiritual essence is reproduced in “Chayi” – “the art of drinking tea”.

-Founding of tea in China
+The founding of tea in China

-From then onwards, this delectable drink grew and prospered in usage and popularity through the Chinese Dynasties, acquiring new flavors and rendering new benefits that make it what it is today in China- not just a national drink with medicinal, rejuvenating properties but a cultural experience.
+From then onwards, this delectable drink grew and prospered in usage and popularity through the Chinese Dynasties, acquiring new flavours and rendering new benefits that make it what it is today in China- not just a national drink with medicinal, rejuvenating properties but a cultural experience.

 Tea: The spirit of China